Alliance Healthcare - Roller Conveyor

 Sealed cartons are allowed to accumulate on end of line, standard gravity roller sections before being off-loaded into their specific warehouse allocations.

 UniChem warehouse manager, Mr. Paul Stephens commented, "Both Amber and I worked closely to ensure that the project was completed with minimum disruption, and this was completed on time and within budget.
-The system has been working successfully and has given us greater handling capacity; order fulfillment is quicker and ensures we are geared to meet the ongoing increase in business".
+The system has been working successfully and has given us greater handling capacity; order fulfilment is quicker and ensures we are geared to meet the ongoing increase in business".